New Zealand's farm debt is close to $63 billion – a new bill seeks to ease the financial burden

 "Farmers are especially vulnerable to business downturns as a result of conditions that are often outside their control, like weather, market price volatility, pests and diseases like Mycoplasma bovis," O'Connor said.

+The cost of the mediation will be split between the farmers and the bank, but O'Connor does not expect the scheme to cost too much.

+But he did admit that more mediators would need to be trained.

-The Bill has been given the tick of approval by Federated Farmers as well as the New Zealand Bankers Association.
+The Bill has been given the tick of approval by Federated Farmers as well as the New Zealand Bankers Association (NZBA).

+NZBA said banks know the role farmers play in the economy and that it's important they succeed.

+"The industry supports farm debt mediation to provide clarity and another option for farmers."

 O'Connor said the bill seeks to address an issue that has been around for a while.